Welcome to the Abell Library Center.

 Study Areas---There are several good study areas on the second floor of the library.
 One such study area is right outside the Conference Room.
 Wifi access is available here and throughout most of the library.
 Take NOTE of the power tables in this area and others throughout the library.
 Further to the west part of the library are individual study carrels.
 Please respect the rights of your fellow students to have a quiet place in which to study.

 Faculty and Honor Students’ Study Rooms---To the far west on the second floor of the library are study rooms for faculty members engaged in research projects and other rooms for senior honors students working on honors theses.
-These rooms are reserved through Donna Flatt, Executive Secretary to John West, Library Director, (ext.
+These rooms are reserved through Donna Flatt, Executive Secretary to Barbara Cornelius, Library Director, (ext.
 2490).

 Group Study Rooms---As you continue around the second floor of the library, you will find a series of individual rooms.
 Two or more students may reserve these rooms for group study.
 If you have a collaborative project involving discussion with several students, we encourage you to check out one of these rooms through the Circulation Desk.